deivgin/calculator/README.md

 P.S.
 You are free to refactor existing code, change the design or add any new features!
 And remember - quality over quantity!
 Good luck :)

-## Current plan:

-- create basic functionality
-- Figure out how to show full expression after calculating
-- Add float values
-- only allow to type "." once

 ## Needs fixing:

 - Grid system is wack, beed to make it look like an actual pad
 - Create overflow check to hide numbers when they leave screen's box;
+- After answer reset calculator
+- Add delete functionality